stancillous/mouse-follower/README.md

 # mouse-follower
-files of the mouse-follower cursor amazing and smooth effects for the mouse cursor
+files of the mouse-follower cursor smooth effects for the mouse cursor